ZackHine/ViewElement.php/README.md

 The value for this property **must** be relative your project root.

 #### dir-sep *(Optional)*:
-The generated PHP View Classes, all implement the IView Interface.
+The generated PHP View Classes all implement the IView Interface.
 One method of the IView interface is getViewFile which must return the path to the HTML file the PHP Class is generated from relative the project root.
 The dir-sep property can be used to tell the GenerateView Task what to use as a directory separator in this path.

 For example if you have the following: